 Despite being intended, at its most basic, as a safety net against poverty, many families in receipt of social security benefits are living below the poverty line.
 Nearly three quarters of households with children in which no-one works experience poverty.
 Furthermore, ongoing welfare reforms are a major contributing factor to the dramatic increase in child poverty which is projected for Scotland.

 The interaction of the factors above mean that children in households with certain characteristics are at greater risk of experiencing poverty.
-For example UK government statistics show that at a UK level:
+For example Scottish Government statistics show that:

-• Children living in households where there are more than two children have a 43% risk of experiencing poverty.
+• 34% of children living in households where there are more than two children live in poverty.